moj-analytical-services/mojap-metadata/README.md

 - **get_object_meta** (function) takes the table name, schema name then the extracts the metadata from postgres database and converts into Metadata object

-- **generate_to_meta:** (function) takes the database connection and returns a list of Metadata object for all the (non-system schemas) schemas and tables from the connection.
+- **generate_to_meta:** (function) takes the database connection and returns a list of Metadata objects for all the (non-system) schemas and tables from the connection.